solodev/cloud-documentation/src/tutorials/drupal/secure-drupal-with-cdn/index.md

-Welcome to your next exciting challenge!
-Today, we’re exploring the power of a Content Delivery Network (CDN).
-A CDN is a network of servers spread across the globe, designed to deliver your website’s content faster by storing copies of it closer to your visitors.
-This means they won’t have to wait as long for your site to load.
-By adding a CDN to your Drupal site, you'll boost load times, enhance security, and ensure smooth performance for your audience.
-It’s an essential tool for anyone looking to improve site speed and user experience!
+Welcome to Part 2 of your Drupal website journey!
+In [Part 1](/tutorials/drupal/launch-drupal-website-in-aws/), we deployed Drupal on AWS.
+Now, we’ll take the next step in boosting your site's performance and security by integrating a Content Delivery Network (CDN).
+A CDN accelerates content delivery by caching your website on servers around the globe, providing faster load times for visitors everywhere.
+Let’s dive into optimizing your Drupal site for an enhanced user experience and increased protection!

 ## Request your certificate